Philosophy Hall

 The space now occupied by the registrar formerly housed electrical engineering laboratories in which Michael I. Pupin and Edwin Howard Armstrong made several major technological breakthroughs.
-The building has been home to such notable faculty members as philosophers John Dewey, Frederick J. E. Woodbridge and Ernest Nagel, Guadeloupean novelist Maryse Condé, French literary scholar Michael Riffaterre, poet Kenneth Koch and English literary scholars Lionel Trilling, Edward Said, Carolyn Heilbrun, Quentin Anderson, Gayatri Chakravorty Spivak and Mark Van Doren.
+The building has been home to such notable faculty members as philosophers John Dewey, Frederick J. E. Woodbridge, Ernest Nagel, and Achille Varzi (philosopher) Guadeloupean novelist Maryse Condé, French literary scholar Michael Riffaterre, poet Kenneth Koch and English literary scholars Lionel Trilling, Edward Said, Carolyn Heilbrun, Quentin Anderson, Gayatri Chakravorty Spivak and Mark Van Doren.

 Philosophy Hall was not occupied by protesters during the 1968 protests.
 It served instead as a refuge for faculty and a site of contentious debates among them concerning student conduct.

 The lawn in front of Philosophy Hall is the site of an original cast of The Thinker (Le Penseur), one of the most famous pieces by French sculptor Auguste Rodin.

 The hall was designated a National Historic Landmark in 2003.

 It is one of only a handful of buildings on the Columbia campus named for an academic discipline, and not an individual.
-The others include Mathematics and International Affairs.
+The others include Journalism, Mathematics and International Affairs.